tfpauly/privacy-proxy/draft-private-access-tokens.md

 ANON_ORIGIN_ID MUST be a stable and unpredictable 32-byte value computed by the Client.
 Clients MUST NOT change this value across token requests for the same ORIGIN_NAME.
-Doing so will result in token issuance failure.
+Doing so will result in token issuance failure (specifically, when a Mediator rejects a request upon detecting a reused GROUP_ORIGIN_ID from the Issuer).

 One possible mechanism for implementing this identifier is for the Client to store a mapping between the ORIGIN_NAME and a randomly generated ANON_ORIGIN_ID for future requests.
 Alternatively,